ipatch/dotfiles/jobs/Linux/arch/README.md

 nmcli dev st
 ```

-> think of the _DEVICE_ as the old networking names ie. `en0` and what not. whereas the _NAME_ refers to the _connection name_ an arbitrary string assigned my nmcli.
+> think of the _DEVICE_ as the old networking names ie. `en0` and what not. whereas the _NAME_ refers to the _connection name_ an arbitrary string assigned by nmcli.

-also another thing to remember that nmcli allows editing/modifying the current settings for a network connection, so before you go deleting everything it may behoove you to edit some settings before blowing everything up. after editing settings using nmcli, use the _apply_ sub command, and possible bring down then up the interface that is actively being edited.
+also another thing to remember that nmcli allows editing/modifying the current settings for a network connection, so before you go deleting everything it may behoove you to edit some settings before blowing everything up. after editing settings using nmcli, use the _apply_ sub command, and possibly bring down then up the interface that is actively being edited.

 ---

 and while mucking with all my network related settings i managed to break my vnc viewer, so manually connecting the archbox is presently required.

 [1]: <https://github.com/foxlet/macOS-Simple-KVM/blob/527588d5a25c232fa82bfa079cdb6771568f3d95/docs/guide-networking.md#using-networkmanager>

+### troubleshooting / networking / vnc

+i'm using _x11vnc_ to allow me to connect to my archbox via _vnc viewer.app_ on macos to view my std X11 desktop. however after mucking around with my networking settings, vnc viewer is not wanting to connect.

+**Q** howto troubleshoot not being able to connect to `/usr/bin/Xvnc`

 ### troubleshooting / zfs